mthiboust/array2image/README.md

 ***Array2image*** helps you convert Numpy arrays to PIL images.
 It comes with a single function `array_to_image()`.

 When given an array, it automatically guesses its spatial and channel dimensions.
-Images are then represented differently depending on the channel dimension:
+Spatial dimensions greater than 2 are considered as images of images.
+The resulting image is then represented differently depending on the channel dimension:
 * 1D channel: greyscale image.
 * 2D channel: image with varying hue and saturation.
 * 3D channel: RGB image.